 — 2 Samuel 11:2 ESV

 The story of David and Bathsheba is one of the most familiar stories in the Bible.
-It is well known for David’s sin of adultery.
-But the text also hides a deeper message—the reality of sin.
-David’s sin illustrates the truth of God’s word as revealed in James 1:14-15 ESV:
+It is often remembered for David’s adultery, but the passage also reveals a deeper warning about the reality of sin.
+David’s fall illustrates the truth of God’s Word in James 1:14-15 ESV:

 “But each person is tempted when he is lured and enticed by his own desire.
 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.”